Opening Doors for New Americans since 1882

 Berks County Women in Crisis

 In order to provide holistic services to refugees and immigrants, HIAS Pennsylvania works with many community-based, ethnic-led and immigrant-serving organizations.
 There are formal collaborations with ACLAMO (Latin American Action Committee of Montgomery County) and Puentes de la Salud to provide immigration legal services to Latinos in a community-based setting.
 Other organizations with which there are collaborations include:

 HIAS Pennsylvania is a founder and member agency of the Pennsylvania Immigration and Citizenship Coalition (PICC), promoting fair and inclusive polices for immigrants.
 Staff members have also worked with the New Sanctuary Movement to educate the public about immigration issues.

-HIAS Pennsylvania is a partner agency of the Jewish Federation of Greater Philadelphia and United Way of Southeastern Pennsylvania.
+HIAS Pennsylvania is a partner agency of the Jewish Federation of Greater Philadelphia and United Way of Greatter Philadelphia and Southern New Jersey.
 The organization is funded through a mix of government, foundation and individual support, and nominal fees.
 A full list of funding partners appears each year in the Annual Report.